You will find out how to find Youtube keywords and research CPC, Competition, and much more in this article.

-But, you heard that it is a video sharing website where people upload a total of 300 hours of lengthier videos every minute.
+But, you heard that it is a video-sharing website where people upload a total of 500 hours of lengthier videos every minute.

 Yes, it is Search Engine Optimization (SEO).

-As the most important component of search engine optimization is keyword research (also similar to marketing research), you need to utilize a proven, strategic and actionable keyword strategy to optimize your YouTube videos for search engines.
+As the essential component of search engine optimization is keyword research (also similar to marketing research), you need to utilize a proven, strategic and actionable keyword strategy to optimize your YouTube videos for search engines.

 And in this post, I will guide you on how to do that properly.